cdemko-fsecure/prowler-multiaccount/README.md

 Inputs:
 * ProwlerImageName - Name for prowler container to be used (Example: https://gallery.ecr.aws/y6q1p2v9/prowler)
 * SecAuditRole - The name of the role used in prowler-multi-account above
-* MasterRoleArn - ARN of a role the Lambda function can assume which allows listing of Organization accounts (aws organization list-accounts)
+* MasterRoleArn - ARN of a role the Lambda function can assume which allows listing of Organization accounts
 * VPC - For Fargate task networking configuration.
 Choose a valid VPC
 * SUbnet - For Fargate task networking configuration.
 Choose a valid subnet with outbound Internet access

 # Usage Notes

 * Currently, the type of Prowler scan that's run can be controlled by the content of the JSON-formatted Event sent to Lambda.
-If it contains a "group" key, the value will be used as part of the '-g' option to Prowler to specificy which group of scans to run.
+If it contains a "group" key, the value will be used as part of the '-g' option to Prowler to specify which group of scans to run.
 * An account exclusion list is included with a dummy value in the Lambda environment variables.
 If you want to use/add to this list, add account numbers that shouldn't be scanned to the Enviroment variable as just a space-delimited string.